 The conservation of land and water within the greater coastal Georgia region is an important strategy to help build resilient communities by protecting areas that dissipate floodwaters, absorb storm surge and wave energy, and allow migration of vegetation and important species as sea level rises.
 Coastal Georgia’s low-lying floodplain system has the capacity to manage coastal hazards naturally.
 TNC has protected more than 160,000 acres and 50 river miles of the lower Altamaha River Basin, the second largest river basin on the east coast.
 This expansive floodplain continues to provide critical ecological services to the surrounding communities by buffering the impacts of storm surge, riverine flooding and sea level rise while providing critical wildlife habitat to the diverse species that call it home.

-Our team has developed a concept for an online tool with several goals.
+Our team has developed an online tool with several goals.

 - Inform the local public of their flooding risk and actions they can take to reduce risk.

 - Assist decision makers with their planning efforts to encourage smart growth.

 - Camden County, GA